Hiwi (volunteer): Motivation

 German historian wrote that there were many different reasons why Soviet citizens volunteered.
-He argues that the issue has to be seen first and foremost with the German Vernichtungskrieg (war of annihilation) policy in mind.
+He argued that the issue had to be seen first and foremost with the German Vernichtungskrieg (war of annihilation) policy in mind.
 For example, volunteering allowed Soviet POWs to get out of the barbaric German POW camp system, giving them a much higher chance of survival.
 During World War II, Nazi Germany engaged in a policy of deliberate maltreatment of Soviet POWs, in contrast to their treatment of British and American POWs.
 This resulted in some 3.3 to 3.5 million deaths, or 57% of all Soviet POWs.
-Therefore it becomes very difficult to differentiate between a genuine desire to volunteer, and seeming to volunteer in the hope of a better chance of surviving the war.
+Therefore, it is very difficult to differentiate between a genuine desire to volunteer, and seeming to volunteer in the hopes of a better chance of surviving the war.

 Perceptions

 By the Allies

-SS Trawniki men before the corpses of Jews in the doorway of the Warsaw Ghetto.
+SS Trawniki men before the corpses of Jews in a doorway of the Warsaw Ghetto.
 Photo from Jürgen Stroop Report, May 1943.

 The term 'Hiwis' acquired a thoroughly negative meaning during World War II when it entered into several other languages in reference to Ostlegionen as well as volunteers enlisted from occupied territories for service in a number of roles including hands-on shooting actions and guard duties at extermination camps on top of regular military service, drivers, cooks, hospital attendants, ammunition carriers, messengers, sappers, etc.

 In the context of World War II the term has clear connotations of collaborationism, and in the case of the occupied Soviet territories also of anti-Bolshevism (widely presented as such by the Germans).

 Soviet authorities referred to the Hiwis as "former Russians" regardless of the circumstances of their joining or their fate at the hands of the NKVD secret police.
 After the war, thousands attempted to return to their homes in the USSR.
 Hundreds were captured and prosecuted, charged with treason and therefore guilty of enlistment from the start of judicial proceedings.
 Most were sentenced to the Gulag labor camps, and released under the Khrushchev amnesty of 1955.